Polynomial bounds for surfaces in cusped 3-manifolds: Appendix: Proof of ThickenedTorusSfces

+Now assume $F$ is boundary compressible.
 If a component of $\bdy F$ bounds a disk $D$ on $T^2\times\{0\}$ or $T^2\times\{1\}$, then because $F$ is incompressible, $\bdy D$ pushed slightly into $F$ bounds a disk in $F$; it follows that $F$ is a boundary parallel disk, contradicting the hypothesis.
 So we may suppose that each component of $\bdy F$ is essential.

 Consider an essential boundary compression disk $D$ for $F$.
 The boundary $\bdy D$ consists of two arcs $\bdy D = \alpha \cup \beta$, with $\alpha\subset F$ and $\beta \subset T^2\times\{0\}$ or $T^2\times\{1\}$; without loss of generality, say $T^2\times\{0\}$.
 Suppose first that the endpoints of $\alpha$ lie on distinct components $\gamma_1$ and $\gamma_2$ of $\bdy F$.
 Then $(T^2\times\{0\}) - (\gamma_1\cup \gamma_2)$ consists of two annuli, one containing $\beta$, with $\beta$ being an essential arc on the annulus.
 This is depicted in \reffig{ThickenedTorusSfces1}, on the left.
 Then $(T^2\times\{0\}) - N(\beta \cup \gamma_1 \cup \gamma_2)$ has a disk component $E$ in $T^2\times\{0\}$.
 The disk is depicted in \reffig{ThickenedTorusSfces1}, on the right.
 Consider the arcs on $F$ given by $\bdy N(\alpha)\cap F - N(\bdy \alpha)$.
 Take the union of these with arcs $\gamma_1\cup \gamma_2 -N(\bdy\alpha)$ on $T^2$.
 The resulting closed curve bounds a disk $E \cup \bdy N(D)$ in $T^2\times I$, also depicted in \reffig{ThickenedTorusSfces1}, on the right.
 The disk can be isotoped to be parallel to a disk in $T^2\times\{0\}$.
 Incompressibility of $F$ implies that it must bound a disk in $F$ as well.
 It follows that $F$ is a boundary parallel annulus.